LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 - added ability to forward and backward jump while looking
 - added ability to look up and down while hanging
 - added ability to jump-twist and somersault like in TR2+
+- added an option to use Lara's neutral jump-twist from early TR1 betas
 - added an option to use Lara's slide-to-run animation from TR3+
 - added ability to cancel ledge-swinging animation like in TR2+
 - added ability to jump at any point while running like in TR2+, together with the ability to control jump lock behaviour